Actually, College Is Not Worth the Cost 2021

 Just dropping this here: 30% of billionaires do NOT have a college degree.
 Roughly 20% of millionaires never went to college.
 Big companies that don’t require a college degree include Google, Ernst&Young, and Apple.

 Of course 70% of billionaires and 80% of millionaires did go to college.
 But that doesn’t mean you should.
 There are millions of college graduates who earn less than the non-degreed millionaires and billionaires.
+I suspect as colleges increase in price and tech entrepreneurship continues its trajectory in appeal, an even higher percentage of millionaires and billionaires will not have college degrees.

 Is College Still Worth it in 2021?
 NO!